alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 Variable name[FE]Type[FE]Constant flag[FE]Initial value (optional)[FF]

 * The Variable name is the name of the variable used to reference it from code.
 It is a string.
 * The Type is used to determine the contents of the variable.
 See 'Types' later in this document.
-It is an 8-bit unsigned integer.
+It is an 16-bit unsigned integer.
 * The Constant flag indicates whether the variable is immutable (read-only).
 * The Initial value is the value the variable is initially set to.
-Its format is dependent on the Type.
+Its format is dependent on the Type, and is null for Objects and RuntimeDatas.

 The line of global variables is followed by an extra [FF], and the list of functions declared by the module.

-Functions are pieces of code, invoked with arguments, which return a value.
+Functions are pieces of code, invoked with arguments.
 Their entries in the function list are formatted as follows:

 Function name[FE]Code start offset[FE]Code end offset[FF]